LucasG0/chess-engine-ai/README.md

 ## How to run it ?

-From the folder containing the "chess" folder, type in shell :
+From the root folder, run in shell :

-- python -m chess.bot.train
+- python -m bot.train

 As my engine was not designed for, if you do want to train it, I recommend to use [this chess engine](https://github.com/niklasf/python-chess), which is free and strongly optimized.